 You can think of GCC as a government version of the Microsoft 365 commercial environment.
 It resides on the Azure Commercial infrastructure and has many of the same features, but servers must be located in the continental United States (CONUS) as mandated by FedRAMP Moderate.
 Although the servers are only in CONUS, access to data is available on a global basis.
 In general, non-defense-related government agencies and contractors can deploy GCC.Read More

-The CMMC 2.0 model consists of 14 domains.
+The CMMC 2.0 model consists of 14 domains that assess the previously established NIST 800-171 controls.
 Here’s what each one is and what it covers.

 Access Control: This domain requires your organization to establish who has access to your systems and what their requirements are to operate effectively.
 As well as who has remote access, internal system access, and the limitations of their roles in system.Read More